 Estimated Retail Value: a ballpark estimate of what a vehicle can be worth after repairs.
 These numbers are only for demonstrative purposes and may not coincide with reality due to numerous factors.

-Fuel type: tells about the fuel a vehicle uses.
+Fuel type: tells what fuel a vehicle uses.

 Grid/Row: a unique number that marks a physical location of a car in a yard.